YonghuiDong/Miso_example/README.md

 ### 4.1 Installation

-Miso v0.2.0 is currently **not available on CRAN**, install it from Github.
+Miso v0.2.0 is **not yet available on CRAN**, install it from Github.

 ```r
 ##(1) install development version